DaniloCasillo/spring-batch/README.md

 The first job has a reader and a writer step, the second jab has also an intermediate processor step.

 # Pre-requisites
 For the correct execution of the application, a Kafka broker must be available and reachable.
-For this reason, if a remote Kafka is not available, you must use Docker desktop and build the Dockerfile available in the repository.
+For this reason, if a remote Kafka is not available, you must use Docker desktop and build the docker-compose available in the repository.

 # How to run
 At beginning, start the python server.
 This server export two APIs, used by the spring batch application for getting the data.